 - Accounting to the beneficiaries for the sums due to them.

-If we are asked only to make an application for probate – from receipt of all the required information it is taking about 4 months, on average, for the Grant of Representation to be made.
-Once the papers are lodged at court, we have no control over how quickly they will be dealt with and at times, in the past two years, there have been much longer waiting periods
+If we are asked only to make an application for probate – from receipt of all the required information it is taking about 4 months, on average, for the Grant of Representation to be made by the Court but this does vary at different times of the year.
+Once the papers are lodged at court, we have no control over how quickly they will be dealt with and at times, in the past two years, following the Covid 19 pandemic there have been much longer waiting periods

 If we are asked to deal with the administration of the estate and to make an application for probate/letters of administration – In most cases the administration of an estate should be concluded within 12 months.
 Where foreign property is involved, this is likely to be much longer because lawyers in the relevant jurisdiction might have to be instructed and their procedures followed.
 If information relating to the estate is missing or there are any civil claims against the estate the estate administration could be considerably longer